Trofeo Princesa Sofia Iberostar – Tuesday

-Day 2 of the Trofeo Princesa Sofia Iberostar regatta on Mallorca and again some lack of wind early this morning, but they are now getting afloat as the sea breeze builds.
+Day 2 of the Trofeo Princesa Sofia Iberostar regatta on Mallorca and again some lack of wind early this morning, but they got afloat as the sea breeze built to provide some decent conditions.

+Better day for the British Sailing Team members, with Giles Scott now just five points behind the flying Kiwi Andrew Maloney who has three race wins from four races.

+In the 49er Dylan Fletcher and Stuart BIithell sit one point behind new Aussie leaders Kurt Hansen and Simon Hoffman, while James Peters and Fynn Sterritt still carry a UFD down in 28th place.

-Men RSX
+RSX Women

 Britain’s Andy Brown (13,1,DNC) is in fifth place.
 Israel’s Yoav Cohen won hte first race but did not compete in races 2 and 3.

-Women 49erFX
+49erFX Women

-The women’s 49erFX series added another qualifier race for their flights.
+The women’s 49erFX series added another three qualifier race for their flights.

-In the women’s 470, racing as one fleet, two more races see Camille Lecointre and Aloise Retronaz (13,1,2,2) of France athe a 7 point lead.
+In the women’s 470, racing as one fleet, two more races see Camille Lecointre and Aloise Retronaz (13,1,2,2) of France have a 7 point lead.
 Elena Berta and Bianca Caruso (6,5,29,1) of Italy are second, tied on points with Britain’s Hannah Mills and Eilidh McIntyre (3,4,5,12).

 Britain’s Amy Seabright and Anna Carpenter are 30th.